Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 ## Part 4 : Build and Run the Data Center Application

  In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow as described below.
-The overall flow is described in [Data Center Application Acceleration Flow](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Data-Center-Application-Acceleration-Development-Flow), and includes the image flow diagram shown below.
+The overall flow is described in [Introduction to Data Center Acceleration for Software Programmers](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Introduction-to-Data-Center-Acceleration-for-Software-Programmers), and includes the image flow diagram shown below.
 From the image you can see the standard G++ compilation process for the host application, and the use of the Vitis compiler (`v++`) for building the Xilinx device binary (`xclbin`).
 These are the steps you will be working through in this lab.

 ![img](./images/data_center_flow.png)